autonity/docs.autonity.org/content/docs/_index.md

 - See the user-oriented guides for how to use the system:

-  - [Account Holders](/account-holders/) for how to set up an account on the network: set up the aut CLI command-line tool, create and fund accounts, submit transactions.
+  - [Account Holders](/account-holders/) for how to set up an account on the network: set up the `aut` CLI command-line tool, create and fund accounts, submit transactions.

   - [Staking](/delegators/) for how to delegate stake in Autonity's liquid staking model: bond and unbond stake to validators, claim staking rewards, and transfer Liquid Newton.

   - [Node Operators](/node-operators/) for how to install and run the Autonity Go Client, connect to an Autonity Network, and setup node monitoring.

-  - [Validators](/validators/) for how to operate your node as a validator node: registering, pausing and reactivating valdiator operations, and setting your validator commission rate.
+  - [Validators](/validators/) for how to operate your node as a validator node: registering, pausing and reactivating validator operations, and setting your validator commission rate.

+  - [Development](/developer/) for how to set up a custom network for development and deploy contracts to your local or a public Autonity network.

 - See [Networks](/networks/) for publicly accessible Autonity Networks you can connect your node to.